ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Press capture button again and you should see captured power trace.

-__What to do to complete this task__
+__What to do to complete this task?__

 Modify your code by adding more nop and mul instructions to code and inspect how power trace changes.
 Remember that you have to rebuild and reload program to target device every time you change it.

+**Try at least next ones:**
+* 30 x ASM mul instructions
+* 30 x ASM nop instructions
+* Some amount of 10-sized instruction blocks and some amount of other 10-sized instruction block mixed

 It is advisable to try least of couple different amounts of muls and nops and plot traces to same image to notice easily that what is happening.

-Take screenshots from power trace and mark down the places where you think that you can see different instructions to be executed.
-You can draw those markings to pictures or tell those by your own words (for example: “From sample x to y target is running operation A and from y to z target runs operation B).
+**Take screenshots from power trace and mark down the places where you think that you can see different instructions to be executed.** You can draw those markings to pictures or tell those by your own words (for example: “From sample x to y target is running operation A and from y to z target runs operation B).

-See the return template for more detailed instructions on what to return.
+**Add next pictures and explanations where operation happens to return template (requirements are also stated in return template):**
+* Picture of 30 x ASM mul instructions
+* Picture of 30 x ASM nop instructions
+* Picture of at least 40 x ASM nop or mul (or your custom operation).
+Do not use same operation for all 40 ASM instructions.
+Add explanation where any used operation happens.

 ## C) Breaking AES
 In this task we are going to break AES with attack scripts that already exist in ChipWhisperer software.
 This task is based on ChipWhisperer tutorial http://wiki.newae.com/Tutorial_B5_Breaking_AES_(Straightforward).